Nora-ai/Cat-Meme-Constructor/README.md

 ### Post-MVP

 - Image library, add several images to the page
-- save to your desktop
+- Save to your desktop
 - LASERS

 <br>